alloydwhitlock/dotfiles/README.md

 `export NIX_PROFILE_NAME=work`

-To make this easy, I put this in my `on-activate` section in the default Flox environment, which assumes my work home directory is named a certain way:
+To make this easy, I put this in my `on-activate` section in the default Flox environment.
+This is present in the FloxHub verison of my default configuration.

 #### Flox Snippet